-During the three months following the procedure, you must use another method of contraception.
-After three months, you will have an X-ray (hysterosalpingography) or an ultrasound to confirm the correct placement of the Essure system and verify that your fallopian tubes are blocked.
+You must use another form of contraception for three months after the procedure.
+Around this time, your health care provider will order X-rays or other imaging tests to confirm the coils are in the right position and the fallopian tubes are blocked.
 If the procedure is successful, you can stop using other forms of birth control at this point.

 You should still have a period each month.
 The Essure system doesn't affect your monthly cycle.
 If you stop having periods or think you're pregnant at any time after the procedure, contact your health care provider immediately.

 The Essure system cannot be reversed.

 With the Essure system, your doctor implants metal coils in each fallopian tube.
 Eventually, scar tissue develops, blocking the tubes and preventing sperm from reaching the egg.
 No incision is necessary.